yashu1wwww/Youtube-auto-comments-using-multiple-accounts/README.md

 https://youtu.be/c9MAJpax5R0

-#Replace Email and Pass in 14th & 15th line and also in 509 and 510 line
+Note: Use accounts that do not have two-factor authentication...

-note:-use accounts which dont have 2-factor authentication...
+Change the email and password in the 14th and 15th lines, as well as in the 509th and 510th lines.

-change url in url.txt file which url you required and change the cmt text if you needed to your required cmts in 11th line...
+Also, change the URL in the url.txt file to the desired URL and change the comment text in the 11th line to the desired comments.

-After download the folder extract it and open cmd and enter Python If You Find Python Version
+After downloading the folder, extract it and open the command prompt.
+If you have Python installed, type "Python" in the command prompt to check the version.

-Then enter pip install undetected_chromedriver in cmd and hit enter button (internet connection will be in on)
+Then type "pip install undetected_chromedriver" in the command prompt and press the Enter button.
+Make sure that you have an active internet connection.

-and enter pip install random in cmd and hit enter button
+Type "pip install random" in the command prompt and press the Enter button.

-and Pip install Proxy in cmd and hit enter button
+Type "pip install Proxy" in the command prompt and press the Enter button.

-After download the chromedriver(https://chromedriver.chromium.org/downloads extract these to downloaded folder)and with matches your chrome version of your pc and
+After downloading the chromedriver from https://chromedriver.chromium.org/downloads, extract it to the downloaded folder that matches the version of your Chrome browser.

-enter comment.py in cmd on that particular folder or double click on comment.py....
+Type "comment.py" in the command prompt in that particular folder or double-click on comment.py

 👉 YouTube Auto Cmts Using Python https://youtu.be/JJmyzyBl5bE